drycc/workflow/README.md

 - [workflow-cli](https://github.com/drycc/workflow-cli) - Workflow CLI `drycc`

 We welcome your input!
 If you have feedback, please [submit an issue][issues].
 If you'd like to participate in development, please read the "Working on Documentation" section below and [submit a pull request][prs].

+This project has been forked from [Deis](https://github.com/deis/deis) since 2018.08 but changed a lot, not compatible with each other.

 # Working on Documentation
 [![Build Status](https://drone.drycc.cc/api/badges/drycc/workflow/status.svg)](https://drone.drycc.cc/drycc/workflow)